 Area 3.
-Content Representation

-Subarea 3.2 Object Description

-Title 3.2.3 Object details
+Content Representation Subarea 3.2 Object Description 3.2.3 Object details Title be long to come.
+However, some Metaverse Environments that are Digital Twins of, e.g., biological laboratory Environments, could come much sooner.

-Description An Object is represented with an arbitrarily large level of fine details.
+An Object is represented with an arbitrarily large level of fine details.
+Description